 Contributory Negligence: What if my Employer or WorkCover blames me if I’m injured at work?

 Injured workers in Queensland are usually shocked to receive denials of liability for accidents from WorkCover, or a refusal to accept a claim.
-To add insult to injury, they are also blamed by their employer for causing the accident in the first place!
-Anyone who has had a WorkCover claim will tell you – they make you feel like it’s all your fault!
-Attwood Marshall Lawyers Compensation Partner and Accredited Specialist in Personal Injury, Jeremy Roche, looks at the rules around the work injury blame game.
+To add insult to injury, they are also blamed by their employer for causing the accident in the first place.
+Anyone who has had a WorkCover claim will tell you – they make you feel like it’s all your fault.
+Attwood Marshall Lawyers Compensation Law Senior Associate Henry Garrett looks at the rules around the work injury blame game.

 When WorkCover denies liability

 Injured workers and plaintiff lawyers have long bemoaned unfair liability denials, somewhat cynically claiming that WorkCover issues them for strategic purposes.
-After all, injured workers are more likely to give up on their claim, or take less than they should, when liability has been denied and the worker blamed for their own injuries to the extent of 100%.
+After all, injured workers are more likely to give up on their claim, or take less than they should, when liability has been denied and the worker blamed for their own injuries.

 WorkCover’s slow (and overdue) increase in liability admissions in cases of clear negligence should be commended.
 However, we look forward to an upward trajectory of liability admissions by WorkCover until they are commensurate with the number of cases where negligence is clear.